TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 Aeroplan rewards

 The Aeroplan Rewards program is owned and operated by Air Canada.
-In terms of value, it’s one of the best rewards programs in Canada; redeeming Aeroplan points for domestic or international air travel can yield 2 – 4 cents per point (CPP).
+In terms of value, it's one of the best rewards programs in Canada – redeeming Aeroplan points for domestic or international air travel can yield 2 – 4 cents per point (CPP).

 Value of reward in CAD / cost in points x 100 = value in cents per point (CPP)

-Although only the TD Aeroplan Visa Infinite Privilege Credit Card collects Aeroplan points, the American Express Platinum Card can convert its points to the Aeroplan program on a 1:1 ratio.
-For the rest of this article, we’ll use the average value of an Aeroplan point, 2 CPP, to evaluate the returns for both cards.
+For the rest of this article, we'll use the average value of an Aeroplan point, 2 CPP, to evaluate the returns for both cards.

 Travel insurance

-Lost or stolen baggage$2,500$1,000$2
+Lost or stolen baggage* $2,500* $1,000$2

-Theft and damage rental car insurance118 days118 days$140
+Theft and damage rental car insurance* Yes* Yes$140

 Metal credit cards